-There are several methods used to compensate DC/DC regulators.
-The method presented here is easy to calculate and ignores the effects of the slope compensation that is internal to the device.
-Because the slope compensation is ignored, the actual crossover frequency is usually lower than the crossover frequency used in the calculations.
-This method assumes the crossover frequency is between the modulator pole and the ESR zero and the ESR zero is at least 10 times greater the modulator pole.
+There are several industry techniques used to compensate DC/DC regulators.
+The method presented here yields high phase margins.
+For most conditions, the regulator will have a phase margin between 60 and 90 degrees.
+The method presented here ignores the effects of the slope compensation that is internal to the TPS57160-Q1.
+Since the slope compensation is ignored, the actual crossover frequency is usually lower than the crossover frequency used in the calculations.

 Use SwitcherPro software for a more accurate design.